-¶220.
+- ¶217.
 Section 3.
 The preparation and processing of grievances shall be conducted after hours of employment.
-All reasonable efforts will be made to avoid involvement of students in any phase of the grievance procedure.
+All reasonable efforts will be made to avoid involvement of students in any phase of the grievance procedure. - ¶218.

-¶221.
 Section 4.
-S.A.W. will receive prior notice of the time and place of any formal meetings held hereunder.
+S.A.W. will receive prior notice of the time and place of any formal meetings held hereunder. - ¶219.

-¶222.
 Section 5.
-Nothing in this Agreement shall be construed as compelling S.A.W. to submit a grievance to arbitration.
+Nothing in this Agreement shall be construed as compelling S.A.W. to submit a grievance to arbitration. - ¶220.

-¶223.
 Section 6.
-The procedure hereby established in this Article shall be the sole remedy for grievances under this Agreement.
+The procedure hereby established in this Article shall be the sole remedy for grievances under this Agreement. - ¶221.

-¶224.
 Section 7.
-All grievances shall include the name and position of the grievant, the identity of the provision of this Agreement involved in the said grievance, the time when and the place where the alleged events or conditions constituting the grievance existed, the identity of the party responsible for causing the said events or conditions, if known, and a general statement of the nature of the grievance and the redress sought by the aggrieved party.
+All grievances shall include the name and position of the grievant, the identity of the provision of this Agreement involved in the said grievance, the time when and the place where the alleged events or conditions constituting the grievance existed, the identity of the party responsible for causing the said events or conditions, if known, and a general statement of the nature of the grievance and the redress sought by the aggrieved party. - ¶222.

-¶225.
 Section 8.
 The Arbitrator shall hear and decide only one grievance in each case.
-He shall be bound by, and must comply with, all the terms of this Agreement.
-He shall have no powers to add to, delete from, or modify in any way, any of the provisions of this Agreement.
-The decision of the Arbitrator shall be binding (per the limitation of Section 2 - Level 4 - hereof) upon both parties and all employees during the life of this Agreement, except that neither the Arbitrator nor his award shall usurp the statutory authority of the Board.
+He/She shall be bound by, and must comply with, all the terms of this Agreement.
+He/She shall have no powers to add to, delete from, or modify in any way, any of the provisions of this Agreement.
+The decision of the Arbitrator shall be final and binding upon both parties and all employees, except that neither the Arbitrator nor his/her award shall usurp the statutory authority of the Board.

-¶226.
+¶223.
 Section 9.
 Meetings

-¶227.
+- ¶224.
 A. Meetings held under this procedure shall generally be conducted on non-school time at a place which will afford a fair and reasonable opportunity for all persons proper to be present.
 Persons proper to be present for the purpose of this Article are defined as the aggrieved person, the appropriate S.A.W. and Board representatives, and witnesses.
 S.A.W. and Board counsel shall be permitted at Level 3 and 4.
-If at the option of the Superintendent or the Board, hearings are held during school hours, persons proper to be present shall be excused without pay loss.

-¶228.
-B. The S.A.W. unit may, if it so desires, call upon the professional services of an affiliate unit or other resource services for consultation and assistance at any stage of the procedure.
+If at the option of the Superintendent or the Board, hearings are held during school hours, persons proper to be present shall be excused without pay loss. - ¶225.
+B. The S.A.W. unit may, if it so desires, call upon the professional services of an affiliate unit or other resource services for consultation and assistance at any stage of the procedure. - ¶226..

-¶229.
 C. When, pursuant to the Grievance Procedure prescribed by this Article, S.A.W. considers that it is necessary to investigate an alleged grievance during school hours, then, with the permission of the Superintendent (which permission shall not be unreasonably or arbitrarily withheld) a representative of S.A.W. designated by the Executive Committee of S.A.W. shall be released for one (1) school day without loss of pay, to investigate the alleged grievance.